 - Name and contact information

-- Address and number of years at your address
+- Address and number of years at your current residence

-- How much you want to borrow and the purpose of the loan (debt consolidation, home renovations, emergency expenses, travel etc.)
+- How much you want to borrow and the general purpose of the loan (debt consolidation, home renovations, emergency expenses, travel etc.)

 - Employer, job title and income